Elizabeth Freke: Poetry

 Four works of poetry by Elizabeth Freke have survived.
-Three of these are highly dramatic dialogues, one of them between Eve and the Serpent.
+Three of these are highly dramatic dialogues, one of them between Eve and the Serpent of Eden.

+Death and burial

 In reference to her death, Elizabeth Freke had initially wanted to be buried next to her husband in the vault she had supported.
-As a result of her banishment from the church, she was not permitted to do such a thing due to the altercation.
-She evidently is currently buried in Westminster Abbey when she died in 1714 at age 69.
+As a result of her banishment from the church, she was not permitted to do such a thing.
+She was buried in Westminster Abbey when she died in 1714 at age 69.

 Elizabeth Freke's Book of Common Prayer

 This common prayer book was given to West Bilney church in 1710 and is the oldest book remaining from St Cecilia's Church.
 After the death of her husband, she presented the church of West Bilney with his bible and communion plate.
 Elizabeth Freke noted this gift as being to "my church of West Bilney", as if it were her own.

 The book was leather-bound with a piece on the front engraved with a classical temple with statues of saints.
 The Latin words "Domus Orationis," or "House of Prayer" are also written.
 There are decorated pictorial squares throughout the book which highlight its expense and quality.
 The book was relatively small as it lacks metrical psalms.
 The book has been since repaired in 1964.

 There was an ongoing dispute in regard to her efforts within the church and her failure to pay tithes.
 She believed that she had donated enough by paying the curate and for the upkeep of the church.
 A few years later, she was officially banished from the church and died the following year.